 Step 1: SUNY Cobleskill Email Account

-You will be asked to enter your Cobleskill email address (this must be typed in all lowercase letters).
+Make sure to use your Cobleskill email address (this must be typed in all lowercase letters) and password.

 Step 3: Housing Application

 Once logged in, click the green APPLY NOW.
 Answer the short application, regarding your preferences.
 Please follow the section information below.

 This section is to help determine the type of building you are interested in living in.